-The most common birthmarks in newborns are the little pink or red V-shaped marks on the forehead, upper eyelids or neck that some people call "stork marks" or "salmon patches".
+The most common birthmarks in newborns are little pink or red V-shaped marks on the forehead, upper eyelids or neck.
+Some people call these stork marks or salmon patches.
 They gradually fade, but it may be a few months before they disappear completely.

 See more about birthmarks.

 Spots and rashes are very common in newborn babies.
-They may come and go, but if you also notice a change in your baby's behaviour – for example, if your baby isn't feeding well, or is very sleepy or very irritable – tell your midwife or GP immediately.
+They may come and go, but if you also notice a change in your baby's behaviour – for example, if your baby is not feeding well, or is very sleepy or very irritable – tell your midwife or GP immediately.

 Breasts and genitals in newborns

-Quite often, a newborn baby's breasts are a little swollen and ooze some milk, whether they are a boy or a girl.
+Quite often, a newborn’s breasts are a little swollen and ooze some milk, whether they are a boy or a girl.

-Both boys' and girls' genitals often appear swollen initially but will look normal within a few weeks.
+Your newborn's genitals may appear swollen initially but will look normal within a few weeks.
 Baby girls also sometimes bleed a bit or have a white, cloudy discharge from the vagina.

 All this is caused by hormones passing from you to your baby before birth.
-There's no need to be concerned.
+Do not be concerned.

 Boys' testicles develop inside their body and sometimes take a while to descend into the scrotum.
 A health professional will check whether they have descended as part of the newborn physical examination.